solana-labs/solana-program-library/README.md

 the [Sealevel parallel
 runtime](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192).
-These programs are tested against Solana's implementation of Sealevel, solana-runtime, and some are deployed to mainnet-beta.
+These programs are tested against Solana's implementation of Sealevel, solana-runtime, and some are deployed to Mainnet Beta.
 As others implement Sealevel, we will graciously accept patches to ensure the programs here are portable across all implementations.

 For more information see the [SPL documentation](https://spl.solana.com) and the [Token TypeDocs](https://solana-labs.github.io/solana-program-library/token/js/).